A-Alaa/rosalind-cpp/README.md

+# rosalind-cpp
 This project aims to implement bioinformatics algorithms (BA track@rosalind.info) making use of C++11/14 STL.
 The Catch.hpp header-only library is used to write test cases for most algorithms.
 This project might be used further as an auxillary computational library in advanced projects.
 Currently ba1*, ba2*, and ba3* are completely implemented.
 The rest are yet to come.

 ## Instruction